 About Me

 Hello and welcome to my website!
 I'm currently a postdoctoral researcher at KTH Royal Institute of Technology as part of the Differential Geometry & General Relativity group.
-I received my PhD from Queen Mary University of London under the supervision of Reto Buzano.
+My mentor is Klaus Kröncke.
+I received my PhD from Queen Mary University of London under the supervision of Reto Buzano and Huy Nguyen.
 Prior to that, I obtained my master's degree (MASt) from the the University of Warwick and my bachelor's degree (BSc in Mathematics and Computer Science) from King's College London.
 My research interests include geometric flows, boundary value problems, and special geometric objects such as Einstein manifolds and minimal surfaces.

 Contact Info and Research Links